mayadata-io/e2e-aws/script/2-infra-setup/openebs-deploy/README.md

 #### Procedure

-- This job triggers a litmus experiment which installs OpenEBS components in the Konvoy cluster.
+- This job triggers a e2e experiment which installs OpenEBS components in the Konvoy cluster.
 By default, it creates a new namespace called OpenEBS and installs the OpenEBS objects inside that namespace.
 - Check if all the OpenEBS components are installed using kubectl command `kubectl get pods -n openebs`
-- Finally, this job updates the litmusresult CR with the actual result.
+- Finally, this job updates the e2eresult CR with the actual result.

 #### Expected Result